CollabChronicles/collaborative-chronicles/README.md

 07-08-2025
 - Tweaking site visuals
-- Set up account system by implementing sign in/out and usernames
+- Set up profile system by implementing sign in/out and usernames
+- Allows users to see their submissions and word count they've contributed